yubrajbhoi/termux-python-12/Doc/library/typing.rst

    :data:`AnyStr`. ``Pattern`` can be specialised as ``Pattern[str]`` or ``Pattern[bytes]``; ``Match`` can be specialised as ``Match[str]`` or ``Match[bytes]``.

-   .. deprecated-removed:: 3.8 3.13
-      The ``typing.re`` namespace is deprecated and will be removed.
-      These types should be directly imported from ``typing`` instead.

    .. deprecated:: 3.9
       Classes ``Pattern`` and ``Match`` from :mod:`re` now support ``[]``.